There are three steps in the Foundation’s grant process:

 |Prefer not to state|

 How to submit

-We are piloting a new online submission process for LOIs.
-If you would like to submit your LOI via our online application portal, please click on the link below to create an account.
+After confirming eligibility for your organization and project, please visit the link below to start your LOI submission.
 You will have the ability to save your progress and return to the application as needed.

 Create an account and submit a new LOI